Governance Statement

 • Safeguarding – that a major incident takes place at a StreetGames event or LTO funded activity

 Safeguarding remains a key area of focus, both in terms of our own internal delivery and our relationship with partner LTOs and their provision.
-Trustees undertook a detailed review of our partner ‘take on’ procedures during 2019/20 and this has been supplemented by an external review examining the legal environment within which we and our partners operate.
-As a result, revised procedures are in place which focus on provision of support to prospective partners to develop areas of practice, including safeguarding, focused on ensuring that investment is used in the right way and that the organisations we support are well-run and ready for the long term.
+Trustees undertook a detailed review of our partner ‘take on’ procedures during 2019/20 and this has been supplemented by an external review examining the legal environment within which we and our partners operate during 2021/2 As a result, revised procedures are in place which focus on provision of support to prospective partners to develop areas of practice, including safeguarding, which are focused on ensuring that investment is used in the right way and that the organisations we support are well-run and ready for the long term.

 • Data Protection – that StreetGames or its partners inadvertently disclose personal data